-If you were injured in an accident and settlement negotiations have broken down, another option besides going to trial is lawsuit mediation.
+If you were injured in an auto accident and settlement negotiations have broken down, another option besides going to trial is car accident lawsuit mediation.

 Mediation is common.
 Judges will almost always both sides in a lawsuit to mediate before going to trial.
 Judges are well aware that mediation often works.
 Many personal injury cases can be settled satisfactorily before a trial that takes time and money on all sides.
 Even when the judge fails to order mediation, parties may agree to mediation to resolve a dispute and save the cost of a trial.